 What you’ll find

-Sometimes you’ll find items like line, sails, and electronics but many owners will strip out items that can be resold before delivering the boat to the salvage yard.
+Sometimes you’ll find items like used sails, line, and electronics but many owners will strip out items that can be resold before delivering the boat to the salvage yard.

-- Boat salvage yards are the cheapest place to find parts and can make your boat repairs and projects a lot more affordable.
+- Boat salvage yards are the place to go for the best price.
+Their cheap parts can make your boat repairs and projects a lot more affordable.
 Plus, there’s no shipping cost.

 - You can physically inspect the part before buying it

 - Boat junk yard staff will know the history of the boat and how this will affect the quality of the parts.
-For example, boat parts from fresh water boats tend to be in better shape than parts from salt water boats.
-The way in which the boat was damaged may also affect your decision to buy a part.
-For example, you might not want to buy rigging hardware from a boat that lost its mast, however buying a boom from a boat with fire damage might be fine.
+For example, boat parts from freshwater boats tend to be in better shape than parts from saltwater boats.
+How the boat was damaged may also affect your decision to buy a part.
+For example, you might not want to buy rigging hardware from a boat that lost its mast.
+However, buying a boom from a boat with fire damage might be fine.

 - You get to be on the boat recycling front lines and pull everything apart yourself!
 It’s great weekend entertainment.